 East Village & Lower East Side:

 Are you looking for street art?
 Cool cafes?
 Hidden neighborhood gardens?
 The East Village and Lower East Side are your spot.
 This was Williamsburg before Brooklyn was cool.
 These neighborhoods have a bit of a grittier vibe then their West Village sister, and are a great place to explore for creative types.
 We can stop in a dive bar for a drink or head down one of the last remaining funky alleys in the city.
-We can also easily stroll into Chinatown or Little Italy from here for all kinds of colorful streets.
+We can also easily stroll into Chinatown or Little Italy from here for all kinds of colorful streets or head further east into Alphabet City for fun little gardens and more street art.

 If you’re eloping at City Hall